randomwangran/pudong-bus-operation-diagram/README.md

 > curl -sSO http://www.aapanel.com/script/new_install_en.sh && bash new_install_en.sh

-**This panel has been greatly optimized in the CentOS system.
+**This panel has been greatly optimized in the Linux CentOS system.
 I strongly recommend install it in CentOS.**

 While you see ```Do you want to install aaPanel to the /www directory now?(y/n):``` choose ```y``` & Enter